input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 The default `config.json` file that we downloaded is shown below.

-This file has __4__ sections that allow you to have full control on what your node does and how the information is presented.
+This file has __4__ sections that allow you to have full control of what your node does and how the information is presented.

-__NOTE Due to how the config.json file is generated, fields on the real file are shown in a different (less coherent) order.
+__NOTE: Due to how the config.json file is generated, fields on the real file are shown in a different (less coherent) order.
 Here we present them in a more structured way__

-### Basic Node Configuration.
+### Basic node configuration

-First section relates the basic node configuration parameters.
-Make sure you have to `TPraos`as the protocol, the correct path to the `mainnet-shelley-genesis.json` file, `RequiresMagic`for its use in a testnet.
+The first section relates the basic node configuration parameters.
+Make sure you have `TPraos`as the protocol, the correct path to the `mainnet-shelley-genesis.json` file, and `RequiresMagic`for its use on testnet:

 	  "Protocol": "TPraos",
 	  "GenesisFile": "mainnet-shelley-genesis.json",